Table of Contents

 What Are The Dangers Of Driving Near Big Trucks?

 Sharing the road with large trucks requires extra caution.
 Their massive size creates blind spots that are dangerous for smaller motorcycles and cars.
-Furthermore, since they sit higher off the ground, a sudden stop can result in your car getting wedged under the truck.
+Furthermore, since they sit higher off the ground, a sudden stop can result in your vehicle getting wedged under the truck.
 Even when stopped, maintain a safe distance since a truck might roll back into your car, especially when going uphill.

 What Are The Danger Areas Around Trucks?